 Want a more strategic approach to the new standard?
 Baker Tilly CECL specialists achieve strategic insight by combining their deep industry knowledge in highly regulated financial service industries with their strong data science acumen and technology platform.
 The result is a custom solution that fits your business needs.

 When you need outsourced modeling resources to run periodic utilization on your CECL model, rely on Baker Tilly CECL specialists.
 Our Value Architects™ bring big data and technology know-how to help you with any adjustments to your model.
 Baker Tilly simplifies your regulatory stress with the specialists you need, when you need them.

 Looking for independent validation for your model?
 Baker Tilly CECL specialists bring another level of credibility.
 Our team offers a deep bench of financial services industry knowledge and regulatory compliance, data science and technology know-how as well as a track record of CECL model validation.
 We are ideally situated to help you with your third-party model validation needs.

 Get more from your regulatory compliance efforts — build business value with additional testing, reviews and data analyses all using the same data you are already preparing for your CECL process.
 Our data scientists can identify other strategic insights that can be pulled from your existing data — saving you time and increasing the value of your compliance data.

-For the most critical of all your financial calculations, you can trust Baker Tilly—without worrying about augmenting your staff with hard-to-find data scientists who are well versed in the technology needed to get the job done.
-More than compliance services, our Value Architects™ bring an advisory mindset that not only protects your value, but enhances it with a strategic lens to the future.
+For the most critical of all your financial calculations, you can trust Baker Tilly — without worrying about augmenting your staff with hard-to-find data scientists who are well versed in the technology needed to get the job done.
+More than compliance services, our Value Architects™ bring an advisory mindset that not only protects your value, but also enhances it with a strategic lens to the future.
 Going beyond the typical one-size-fits-all approach, we customize our offerings, whether you need a full implementation or just specific issues addressed within your operations.

 Our job is making your job easier and leaving you with the confidence you need.